DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 However, it is important to note that both of these implementations has a hard limit of working on 64 bits input.
-Whereas larger bitstrings still yield results with high entropy, the execution speed increases far above the hardware limitations, as evident in \ref{tab:iter6}.
-Iteration 5 is hard capped at using only 64 bits input, as we need to store the bits in fixed-size integers before running them through the algorithm, and on embedded machines we have no larger integer types available.
+Whereas larger bitstrings still yield results with high entropy, the execution speed increases far above the hardware limitations, as evident in Table \ref{tab:iter6}.

 One issue still remains concerning the size of the input string and subsequent output string.
 The larger the size of the matrix provided to the Toeplitz function (_e.g. the larger our input_), the higher the potential overall entropy becomes.
-As our implementation is essentially capped at 64 bits input at this point in time (_without being limited by the hardware_), this may or may not prove to not be secure enough for use in real world applications.
+Iteration 5 is hard capped at using only 64 bits input, as we need to store the bits in fixed-size integers before running them through the algorithm, and on embedded machines we have no larger integer types available, which may or may not prove to not be secure enough for use in real world applications.
 This, however, is out of scope for this particular thesis, but a consideration nonetheless.

 Any requirement of output integers larger than 32 bits may prove problematic.
 Whereas the bits processed by the algorithm does show an entropy measure quite